 In 2001, work started on the renovation of Ross-Ade Stadium.
-The remade Ross-Ade boasts vastly expanded concessions and restrooms along a wider concourse, new concrete throughout, wider aisles and individual seats, and increased seating for fans in wheelchairs.
-The crown of this project is the Ross-Ade Pavilion, which houses suites, indoor and outdoor club seats, the Buchanan and Shively stadium clubs, and facilities for the working press and game-day staff.
+Upon its completion, the remade Ross-Ade boasted vastly expanded concessions and restrooms along a wider concourse, wider aisles and individual seats, and increased seating for fans in wheelchairs.
+Towering over the west grandstands, the Ross-Ade Pavilion houses suites, indoor and outdoor club seats, the Buchanan and Shively stadium clubs, and facilities for the working press and game-day staff.

-Purdue's golf complex has undergone several facelifts.
-Pete Dye's redesign of Kampen Course instantly placed Purdue's golf facilities on the national map, as the Birck Boilermaker Golf Complex was the site of the 2003 NCAA Women's Championships and the 2008 NCAA Men's Championships.
-The newest addition is the Tom Spurgeon indoor training center, which was dedicated in 2005.
-Now, major maintenance is in the works to significantly upgrade the Ackerman Hills Course with another Dye design that will give Purdue the very best collegiate golf facility in the country.
+The Birck Boilermaker Golf Complex has undergone several facelifts.
+Pete Dye's redesign of the Kampen Course instantly provided Purdue national credibility, as it was the site of the 2003 NCAA Women's Championships and the 2008 NCAA Men's Championships.
+The Tom Spurgeon Golf Training Center subsequently was dedicated in 2005.
+Now, a major renovation is in the works to significantly upgrade the Ackerman Hills Course with another Dye design that will give Purdue the very best collegiate golf facility in the country.

-Purdue's volleyball program, one of just five programs nationally to advance to the Sweet 16 of the NCAA Tournament six of the last eight seasons, has received several major upgrades to its facility within Holloway Gymnasium.
+Purdue's volleyball program, one of just five programs nationally to advance to the Sweet 16 or further each of the last four years, has received several major upgrades to its facility within Holloway Gymnasium.
 The volleyball court was revamped in 2006 and named after Boilermaker supporters Ron and Kay Belin.

-The Dennis J. and Mary Lou Schwartz Tennis Center opened its doors in 2006, in time to play host to the 2007 Big Ten Men's Championships and, subsequently, the 2008 Big Ten Women's Championships.
+The Dennis J. and Mary Lou Schwartz Tennis Center opened its doors in 2006 and played host to the 2007 Big Ten Men's Championships and the 2008 Big Ten Women's Championships.

 Also in 2006, the Mollenkopf Athletic Center got a makeover, with a new FieldTurf field named after Richard, Alice and Kimra Schleicher.

-Most recently, the Mackey Complex project has revitalized a campus landmark that has served as home of Boilermaker basketball since 1967 while having a dynamic effect on all Purdue teams.
+The Mackey Complex project, completed in 2012, revitalized a campus landmark that has served as the home of Boilermaker basketball since 1967 while having a dynamic effect on all Purdue teams.
 Seventy percent of the nearly 280,000 square feet of new or renovated space benefits all 500-plus student-athletes.
-A new three-level structure adjacent to the arena that was completed in 2012 features improved and increased space for sports medicine and sports performance, plus a basketball practice facility, new locker rooms and lounges, meeting rooms, offices and three club spaces for fans.
-The overall fan experience has been significantly enhanced with a wider concourse and additional concession stands and restrooms.
+A new three-level structure adjacent to the arena features improved and increased space for sports medicine and sports performance, plus a basketball practice facility, new locker rooms and lounges, meeting rooms, offices and three club spaces for fans.
+The overall fan experience also was significantly improved with a wider concourse and additional concession stands and restrooms.

-The Drew and Brittany Brees Student-Athlete Academic Center - formerly the Intercollegiate Athletic Facility - has undergone a makeover that has increased academic support service space from 6,500 to 11,000 square feet.
+The Drew and Brittany Brees Student-Athlete Academic Center - formerly the Intercollegiate Athletic Facility - underwent a transformation that increased academic support service space from 6,500 to 11,000 square feet.

-Included in the Mackey project was a master plan to further develop the northwest edge of campus, including an upgrade to the Boilermaker Soccer Complex and a new baseball stadium, named Alexander Field for the parents of former coach Dave Alexander.
+Also included in the Mackey Complex project was a master plan to further develop the northwest edge of campus, including an upgrade to the Boilermaker Soccer Complex and a new baseball stadium, named Alexander Field for the parents of former coach Dave Alexander.
 Both facilities were completed in 2012.
-Now, a new softball stadium is in the works, with plans to begin play in the spring of 2015.
+Now, a new softball stadium is being constructed, with plans to begin play in the spring of 2015.

 Similar excellence was expected in the classroom - to match or surpass the overall grade-point average of the general student body.
-That goal has been achieved each of the last 32 semesters - or 16 years.
-Following the 2013 spring semester, the cumulative GPA for all current Purdue student-athletes was 3.02.
-It has been above 3.0 for six consecutive years.
+That goal has been achieved each of the last 34 semesters - or 17 years.
+Following the 2014 spring semester, the cumulative GPA for all current Purdue student-athletes was a record 3.04.
+It has been above 3.0 for 11 consecutive semesters.
 The current four-year average Graduation Success Rate stands at 82 percent.
 Moreover, 90 percent of student-athletes completing their eligibility at Purdue graduate, and student-athletes who graduated in May of 2013 realized a 90 percent job-placement rate.